 If the muscles aren’t sufficiently developed or if you have a problem with the rotation, abduction or elevation of the scapulae, then the chances of shoulder impingement are increased.
 In such cases, it isn’t the exercise that causes shoulder impingement, but a pre-existing problem that’s Aggravated by the exercise.
 A physician should evaluate the condition to determine the cause and a plan to correct it.

-Even if prevention of shoulder impingement isn't the main reason for limited-range movements, many bodybuilders and athletes stop at level because of the excessively heavy weights that they use.
-Very heavy weights, however, aren't needed when doing front or lateral arm raises with extended arms, since a small weight at the end of a long lever (your arm is acting like a lever in this exercise) can be quite heavy.
+Even if prevention of shoulder impingement isn’t the main reason for limited-range movements, many bodybuilders and athletes stop at level because of the excessive heavyweights that they use.
+Very heavyweights, however, aren’t needed when doing front or lateral arm raises with extended arms, since a small weight at the end of a long lever (your arm is acting as a lever in this exercise) can be quite heavy.
 Moving from the level to the directly overhead position involves maximal contraction of the muscles.
-Using heavy weights that you can handle only up to the level position doesn't produce maximum muscle gains or definition.
+Using heavyweights that you can handle only up to the level position doesn’t produce maximum muscle gains or definition.

 Stopping at the level position plays an effective role in total muscle development when you want to work some muscles with greater isolation.
 For example, when doing lateral arm raises, the supraspinatus does the bulk of the work from 0-90 degrees.
 In front-arm raises, the upper pectoralis major, together with the coracobrachialis, undergo the strongest contractions to get the arms to the level position.
 When above level, however, the deltoid and trapezius become the predominant muscles.
 Thus, doing limited-range arm raises should be included in the repertoire of exercises for bodybuilders and athletes alike.